 With Friday Lane thrown out, a new pairing was introduced:

 - Black Firs (J6-7)

 - Willersley Woodside (J11-12)

-Black Firs attracted attention in 1974 was scheduled to open in 1978.
+Black Firs attracted attention in 1974 and was scheduled to open in 1978.
 A major flaw was soon discovered: North Way was in the way of the planned site of the service area.
 In theory it could easily be moved because it was running through countryside at the time, but it was going to be built as part of the M42 contract which was ready to go.
 So Black Firs was postponed.

-While looking for a new site, building by the roundabouts at J6 or J10 was considered, but it was thought that those junctions would be too busy.
+While they were looking for a new site, they considered building by the roundabouts at J6 and J10, but it was thought that those junctions would be too busy.

 Willersley Woodside appears to have been chosen to maintain a good spacing from the new site at Black Firs.
 It is again named after a street.
 Austrey Meadows still wasn't totally ruled out, and there were still questions over the route of the road.

 The Third Pairing